We met the crisis head-on.

 Not only did our generous community step up to donate to this cause, local nonprofits did impressive, transformative work with the grants they received from our Lowcountry Community COVID-19 Response Fund.

-Read our impact report to learn more about the impact of the fund on our four-county region, including how local nonprofits have addressed - and are continuing to address - fallout from the pandemic.
+Read our impact report by clicking here to learn more about the impact of the fund on our four-county region, including how local nonprofits have addressed - and are continuing to address - fallout from the pandemic.

 Local Needs